dharmakshetri/FirebaseAndroidLoginDemo/README.md

 ```$ git clone https://github.com/firebase/quickstart-android.git```

 ---
-###About Me
+### About Me

-I am an android engineer, currently located in Fremont, CA.
+I am an android engineer, currently located in Irving, TX.

-If you have any idea and wann chat with me, please visit my blog [PrAndroid](http://www.prandroid.com) and [CodingWorkspace](http://www.codingworkspace.com).
+If you have any idea and wanna chat with me, please visit my blog [PrAndroid](http://www.prandroid.com) and [CodingWorkspace](http://www.codingworkspace.com).
-More about me please visit my personal website:[DHARMAKSHETRI.COM.NP](http://dharmakshetri.com.np/).
+More about me please visit my personal website:[DHARMAKSHETRI.ME](http://dharmakshetri.me/).